-Athletic Training Practicum I incorporates practical and clinical experience with the focus on taping and bracing techniques that are applied in clinical settings as an athletic trainer.
-Students will explore the anatomy of the major joints and muscle groups associated with athletic injury and apply the various taping and bracing techniques to the upper and lower body.
+Athletic Training Practicum II incorporates practical and clinical experience with the focus on evaluating, assessing and treating athletic injuries.
+Students will analyze the recognition, etiology, signs and symptoms and functional anatomy of athletic injury.
+Application of special testing and treatment of common athletic injury will be practiced.
 Clinical experience consisting of observation hours will be required for each student.
 Students will work closely with an ATC (certified athletic trainer) in a clinical setting to observe clinical competencies presented in the athletic training field.
 Observations may include clinical and/or game and practice exposure.

-3 lecture hours; 3 Credits Prerequisite: WEX-184.
+3 lecture hours: 3 Credits

+Prerequisite: WEX-184 (Sports Medicine) and WEX-XXX (Practicum I)